WiresmithTech/VITAC/README.md

 * Comparisons not supported e.g. 1D arrays.
 * Better reporting e.g. where in a string is a failure.

+### VITAC Requirements ###

+VITAC requires LabVIEW 2015 or later and VI Package Manager 2017 or later on Windows operating systems.

+It depends on JKI VI Tester which can also be installed through VI Package Manager.

 ### How do I get set up? ###

-A VIPC file is provided in the releases section of this repository.
+A VIP file is provided in the releases section of this repository.
 Install this using VI package manager 2014 or later to use.

-The project supports LabVIEW 2015 and later.

 ### Available Functions ###